Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 How do these platforms compare for SMS marketing?

-ActiveCampaign includes SMS at the Plus tier, integrated into automation workflows.
+ActiveCampaign includes SMS at the Plus tier, integrated directly into automation workflows.
 Mailchimp offers SMS as an add-on.
-ConvertKit does not offer SMS.
+ConvertKit doesn’t offer SMS.

 Which platform scales best for large businesses?

-ActiveCampaign scales best due to its enterprise features, dedicated IP options, custom reporting, and full CRM capabilities.
-Mailchimp’s Premium plan supports large-scale operations but at $350/mo for 10,000 contacts.
-ConvertKit is less suited for enterprise-scale operations, as it lacks CRM, advanced reporting, and dedicated sending infrastructure.
+ActiveCampaign scales furthest: enterprise features, dedicated IP options, custom reporting, full CRM.
+Mailchimp’s Premium plan handles large-scale sending but costs $350/mo at 10,000 contacts.
+ConvertKit isn’t well-suited for enterprise operations: no CRM, limited reporting, no dedicated sending infrastructure.

 What integrations do these platforms support?

-Mailchimp integrates with over 300 apps and services.
-ActiveCampaign supports 1,000+ integrations through native connections and Zapier.
-ConvertKit integrates with approximately 100 tools directly, with more available through Zapier.
+Mailchimp integrates with 300+ apps.
+ActiveCampaign supports 1,000+ through native connections and Zapier.
+ConvertKit covers roughly 100 tools natively, with more via Zapier.
 All three connect with major e-commerce platforms, CRMs, and content management systems.

 Published by the Apex Business Tech Editorial Team.
 Last updated April 2026.
 Pricing and features are subject to change.
 Some links on this page may be affiliate links, which means we may earn a commission at no extra cost to the reader.